Reylight Pineapple Mini Flashlight Review

 And here’s the light beside my custom-engraved TorchLAB BOSS 35, an 18350 light.
 I reviewed the aluminum version of that light in both 35 and 70 formats.

 Here are some other AAA lights….
-Note that the Pineapple Mini and the BLF-348 are pretty much the same lengths.
+Note that the Pineapple Mini and the BLF-348 are pretty much the same length.
 And both clicky, and both 219b…. in fact, they’re very similar lights!
 The bonus is that the Pineapple Mini has modes!

 Retention and Carry